 If you are traveling and want to continue phototherapy, it may be difficult to pack up a big sun lamp.
 Besides that, not everyone has a lot of space in their home or at work for a large product that you only use once or twice a day.
 The Verilux HappyLight is a small, portable option, weighing only 1.5 pounds.

-Because it is so small, you can take it anywhere in a backpack or duffel; however, it only emits up to 5,000 lux, which is half the amount of some other brands on the market.
-It also must be plugged into the wall.
+Because it is so small, you can take it anywhere in a backpack or duffel; however.
+It must be plugged into the wall.
 Note that the HappyLight can only be plugged into 120-volt outlets, so when traveling to Europe (or many other countries), you will not be able to use this product without some kind of adaptor.

 TaoTronics – 3 Brightness Settings